hmingji/ToDoApp/README.md

 ## Future Improvement

-- add email notification feature to remind user about the task due date.
+- add push notification feature to remind user about the task due date.